What Hand Does Your Wedding and Engagement Ring Go On?

 It can also mean the couple has promised to one day get married.
 Or in the case of purity rings, they may have promised to remain virgins until their wedding day.

-Some believe a promise ring is a pre-engagement ring—and while it isn't always, it can be.
+Some believe promise rings are pre-engagement rings—and while it isn't always, it can be.

 "Many times, engagement rings inspire responses of 'How did he propose, when's the date, what are your colors and where are you getting married?'
 If you don't want to jump into the wedding planning process, a couple may choose to go with a promise ring," Ghanimian says.
 "It's a symbol that marriage is where the relationship is headed eventually, when you're both ready."